 EcoPlanet Bamboo specializes in establishing bamboo plantations in equatorial regions and cultivating it for industrial use.
 Committed to farming bamboo in the most sustainable way possible, they only plant on highly degraded land, never displacing local, native habitats.

 Especially active in Central America and Africa, EcoPlanet Bamboo has extensive plantations in Nicaragua, Ghana, Kenya, and Southern Africa.
-The company, based in the US, also has a second headquarters located in Nairobi.
+The company, based in the US, also has a second headquarters located in Nairobi, managed by Camille Rebelo.

 Since its inception in 2010, EcoPlanet has created hundreds of bamboo-related jobs in the developing world.
 In 2014, they earned the U.S. Department of State’s Award for Corporate Excellence.